How to make an artist website (and why you need one)

 Bluehost: affordable web hosting for beginners

 Bluehost is owned by EIG, a large company owning multiple website hosts.
 This means Bluehost has economies of scale and can deliver cost savings that other hosting providers simply cannot match.
 This competitive edge allows Bluehost to deliver very low prices.
-Their Basic hosting plan is currently discounted to $2.95 per month – a price point that even many students find accessible.
+Their Basic hosting plan currently starts at $1.99 per month – a price point that even many students find accessible.

 Bluehost also sells domains.
 In fact, they offer a free domain for the first year, making them far more cost-efficient overall.